 Every floor in your property must have a working smoke alarm and a carbon monoxide alarm in each room where there is a solid fuel based appliance.

-If you are intending on renting your property with any items of furniture, you must ensure that that everything conforms to the regulations.
-These apply to all upholstery and upholstered furnishings, loose fittings, permanent or loose covers, fillings, etc. All items must be suitably labelled with ignition resistance levels.
+If you are intending on renting your property with any items of furniture, you must ensure that everything conforms to the regulations.
+These apply to all upholstery and upholstered furnishings, loose fittings, permanent or loose covers, fillings, etc. All items must be suitably labelled with ignition resistance labels.
 If they are not, proof of purchase must be supplied or must be removed from the property.
+All upholstery pre 1950 are exempt and excluded from the regulations.

 We strongly recommend you obtain these remaining safety measures, as by signing a Tenancy Agreement, you are committing to supply a safe property: